 - Ensure the continuity of any insurance still required for survivors.
 Here are some examples:

 - Property, casualty, and umbrella

 - Long-term care

-- Review beneficiary named for all financial accounts and work on re-titling accounts
+- Review the beneficiaries named for all financial accounts, and work on retitling accounts.

-- Work with your financial partner on decisions for pensions, retirement, annuities or other accounts requiring an election by the beneficiary.
+- Work with your financial partner on decisions for pensions, retirement, annuities, or accounts requiring an election by the beneficiary.

 - Determine if you need an attorney for probate or estate settlement.
 Professional help may be needed for more complex estates with different types of property, significant liabilities, or disputes among beneficiaries.

-- Work with your financial partner to create an updated financial plan with goals and resources based on the new circumstances.
+- Work with your financial partner to create an updated financial plan with goals and resources based on your new circumstances.

 - Revisit cash flow and budget after you’ve had time to evaluate ongoing expenses and needs.

-- Review your estate plan and, if necessary, update beneficiaries on IRA’s, trusts, and TOD accounts.
-Update trustees, power of attorneys, and advance directives where needed.
+- Review your estate plan and, if necessary, update beneficiaries on IRAs, trusts, and TOD accounts.
+Update trustees, powers of attorney, and advance directives where needed.